 The most common injuries to be sustained in a personal injury accident are cuts and bruises.
 Medically, these soft injuries are known as lacerations and contusions, respectively.
 While they are minor and heal rather quickly, they can also be severe and take months to heal when left untreated, or if the affected person has an underlying medical condition.

 In some unique instances, they never fully heal.
-If you or your loved one suffered injuries in an accident due to another party’s negligence or recklessness, you may want to consider hiring an Atlanta contusions and lacerations lawyer for assistance.
+If you or your loved one suffered injuries in an accident due to another party’s negligence or recklessness, you may want to consider hiring an Atlanta car accident lawyer for assistance.
 They can hold the liable parties accountable for their actions and help you fight for a favorable outcome.

 To get started on your litigation, call Bader Scott Injury Lawyers today at (678) 568-2379 to discuss your case for free.